olivejs/seed-angular/README.md

-# Ginger
+# AngularJS Blueprint

-Ginger is a scaffolding for AngularJS with pragmatic defaults and best practices.
-It also includes a set of tools for building and testing the application.
+> Ginger blueprint for AngularJS - offers you quickly scaffold an AngularJS project with pragmatic defaults and best practices.

 ## Usage